 General Policies & Legal Requirements

-For information on requirements of the Americans with Disabilities Act (ADA) or how to make your programs and facilities more accessible, download the Design for Accessibility Handbook along with an Arts Accessibility Checklist on the National Endowment for the Arts’ AccessAbility homepage at www.nea.gov/resources/Accessibility/.
+For information on requirements of the Americans with Disabilities Act (ADA) or how to make your programs and facilities more accessible, download the Design for Accessibility Handbook along with an Arts Accessibility Checklist on the National Endowment for the Arts’ Accessibility homepage at arts.gov/artistic-fields/Accessibility/.
 This website provides information and links to Leadership Initiatives in Arts and Aging, Arts in Healthcare, Arts in Corrections, Universal Design and Careers in the Arts.
-It also features award-wining accessibility programs implemented across the nation.
-The Web Accessibility Initiative (WAI) provides strategies, guidelines and resources to make the Web accessible to people with disabilities at www.w3.org/WAI/.
-VSA of Nevada provides arts programming for all Nevadans, including the 15 percent of Nevada's population with some type of disability.
-Visit www.vsanevada.org or call 775.826.6100.
+It also features award-winning accessibility programs implemented across the nation.
+Arts for All Nevada provides arts programs for all Nevadans, including those with some form of disability.
+Visit: artsforallnevada.org or call 775.826.6100.

-Grant recipients may be asked by NAC to submit to periodic on-site programmatic, managerial and fiscal audits.
-If a recipient receives $500,000 or more in federal funds, the federal government requires recipients to submit an audit report to the NAC for the year in which NAC funds were received and spent.
-As part of the Final Report Packet, NAC requires all recipients of a Challenge Grant and/or Partners in Excellence Level 5 grant to include an independent audit, a Financial Review Statement, or a copy of pertinent page(s) of the IRS Form 990 or 990-EZ Form.
+Organizational grant recipients may be subject to an on-site audit performed by NAC staff at least once every three years.
+NAC staff will notify grantees of audit date at least 45 days in advance.
+If a recipient receives $750,000 or more in federal funds, the federal government requires recipients to submit a Single Audit report to the NAC for the year in which NAC funds were received and spent.
+As part of the Final Report, NAC requires all Partners in Excellence Grant recipients to submit a copy of pertinent page(s) of the IRS Form 990 or 990-EZ from the previous year, or year-end fiscal reporting.
+This is to determine the appropriate level of PIE funding.
+Partners in Excellence Grant Tier II: Level 6 must submit a Financial Review Statement with the Final Report.
+For exceptions to this rule, please contact the NAC staff.

-The information requested of all NAC grant applicants (in grant applications and final report forms) is critical for state and national cultural policy development and planning.
-Both the NEA and the NAC uses this data to determine trends, establish statistical data and develop budget requests.
-This data is also the foundation for NAC budget narrative, which is presented to the Governor’s Office and the Nevada State Legislature every biennium to demonstrate the value of public funding for the arts.
+The information requested of all NAC grant applicants (in grant applications and Final Report forms) is critical for state and national cultural policy development and planning.
+Both the NEA and the NAC use this data to determine trends, establish statistical data and develop budget requests.
+This data is also the foundation for the NAC budget request, which is presented to the Governor’s Office and the Nevada State Legislature every biennium.
 Section Five of the National Foundation for the Arts and Humanities Act of 1965, as amended, authorizes both of these national endowments to request such information for use in application processing and in trend analysis and statistical research.
 As this complies with the Privacy Act of 1974, the NAC responds to NEA requests for information.

 DUNS NUMBER, REQUIREMENT OF

-All grant applicants to the NAC (except individuals) must have a DUNS Number.
-The Data Universal Numbering System (DUNS) number is a unique nine-character identification number.
+All organizational applicants must have a DUNS number, which can be obtained for free at dnb.com.
+The DUNS number and organization should also be registered with the System for Award Management (SAM) at sam.gov and maintain an active SAM registration throughout the life of the grant.
+The Data Universal Numbering System (DUNS) number is a unique ninecharacter identification number.
 DUNS numbers are required of all Federal grant recipients and provided by the commercial company Dun & Bradstreet.
 The federal government and other organizations such as Americans for the Arts use the DUNS number to assess the economic impact of nonprofit organizations.
 The number also provides consistent name and address data for electronic grant applications.
 Obtaining a DUNS number is easy and there is no charge.
-To obtain a DUNS number, go to the Dun and Bradstreet website at www.dnb.com/US/duns_update/

 Why the revision?
 We have used the term “applicant” for the organization not yet established as a tax-exempt, nonprofit entity.
 The legal applicant is the Fiscal Agent (with all fiduciary responsibilities).
 The above changes attempts to clarify the difference between the applicant Fiscal agent and the ‘project coordinating organization’ that is in the process of receiving nonprofit status.